 An artist who weaves: creating textiles with character and depth, honesty and integrity

-An interest in materials, transformations and the underlying make up of the world initially led me to follow a scientific route, studying chemistry, but in my late 20s I began to seek a greater sense of fulfilment in my work, and I returned to study textile design at the Royal Academy of Arts in The Hague, graduating in 2004.
-I’d always been intrigued by textiles and how they were constructed, and was immediately drawn to the looms in the textile department.
+An interest in materials and the natural world initially led me to follow a scientific route, studying chemistry and then pursuing a career in scientific publishing.
+However, in my late 20s I began to seek a greater sense of fulfilment in my work.
+I’d always been intrigued by textiles and how they were constructed, so I returned to education, studying textile design at the Royal Academy of Arts in The Hague, graduating in 2004.

-Inspiration for my work comes from the natural world and the geography of the land, especially that of my native England and the stunning coastline of the Hebridean Islands off the West Coast of Scotland, a place close to my heart.
-In recent years, I’ve travelled to Iceland and Japan, both of which have had a profound influence on my work, and the past year has seen my focus turn closer to home, to my surroundings here in The Netherlands.
+Inspiration for my work comes from memories, the natural world and the geography of the land, especially that of my native England and the stunning coastline of the Hebridean Islands off the West Coast of Scotland, a place close to my heart.
+In recent years, I’ve travelled to Iceland and Japan, both of which have had a profound influence on my work.

-April-July 2022: ‘Zeven x weven’ group exhibition at De Katoendrukkerij, Amersfoort, NL
+April-July 2022: ‘Zeven x weven’ [seven x weaving] group exhibition at De Katoendrukkerij, Amersfoort, NL

 May 2021: ‘Artist of the month’ at Kunstuitleen Voorburg, Den Haag, NL